GabrielleAkers/multiplayer-game/README.md

 $ npm run dev
 ```

-Then open a few browser windows to http://localhost:3000 and click around to move.
+Then open a few browser windows to http://localhost:3000 and move around key wasd and look with the mouse.